 Resolving Rent Reviews

-Whatever interest you have in commercial property, it’s essential to understand what basis of rent reviews are in all leases.
-If you’re a tenant you’ll want these to reduce your overheads, if a landlord to increase in order to enhance investment value, or a middle-man advisor to provide the correct advice and service.
+Whatever interest you have in commercial property, it’s essential to understand the basis of rent reviews in all leases.
+If you’re a tenant, you’ll want these to reduce your overheads, if a landlord to increase to enhance investment value, or a middle-man advisor to provide the correct advice and service.

-Once you apply these seven principles to your situation, then you know what detail needs to be delved into.
-You’ll then probably need some legal or surveying help to get to grips with how this correctly relates so you in reality, but all within a framework that now makes sense.
+Once you apply these seven principles to your situation, you know what detail needs to be delved into.
+You’ll then probably need some legal or surveying help to get to grips with how this correctly relates to you in reality, but all within a framework that now makes sense.